 2023: Humphrey Nyambiya, visiting PhD student, co-supervised by Louise Le Meillour

-2022-2023: Sofie Sieling, supervised by Zandra Fagernäs
+2022-2023: Sofie Sieling (University of Copenhagen), supervised by Zandra Fagernäs